Mike Yastrzemski Player Props: Giants vs. Dodgers

 Dodgers Pitching Rankings

-- The eight strikeouts per nine innings compiled by the Dodgers pitching staff ranks 24th in MLB.
+- The 8.4 strikeouts per nine innings put together by the Dodgers pitching staff ranks 19th in the league.

-- The Dodgers have the 16th-ranked team ERA among all MLB pitching staffs (4.55).
+- The Dodgers' 4.33 team ERA ranks 13th among all league pitching staffs.

-- Dodgers pitchers combine to allow the third-fewest home runs in baseball (six total, 0.6 per game).
+- The Dodgers give up the sixth-fewest home runs in baseball (nine total, 0.8 per game).

-- May (1-0) takes the mound for the Dodgers to make his third start this season.
+- The Dodgers will send Kershaw (1-1) to the mound to make his third start of the season.

-- His last appearance came on Friday against the Arizona Diamondbacks, when the right-hander tossed six innings, surrendering one earned run while allowing two hits.
+- The lefty last appeared on Saturday against the Arizona Diamondbacks, when he threw six innings, allowing four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.